-Recent research by Hay Group has revealed that less than a quarter of business leaders believed their organization’s talent management processes would deliver the leaders they need.
+Recent research by Hay Group has revealed that less than a quarter of business leaders believed their organisation’s talent management processes would deliver the leaders they need.
 In fact, as many as 70 per cent of them felt that their talent management had to change.

-Organizations have to be more forward looking.
+Organisations have to be more forward looking.
 They need to understand their future direction as well as the changes happening in their markets.
-They can then put in place more rigorous systems for identifying the talent they will need in the future, offer formal programs to develop potential leaders, ensure that the right reward programs and incentives are in place to retain those staff they’ve invested in and ongoing monitoring of potential hot spots across the organization.
+They can then put in place more rigorous systems for identifying the talent they will need in the future, offer formal programs to develop potential leaders, ensure that the right reward programs and incentives are in place to retain those staff they’ve invested in and ongoing monitoring of potential hot spots across the organisation.

-In the US alone, the next decade is set to see the retirement of some 75 million workers – including 50 per cent of the CEOs of major organizations.
+In the US alone, the next decade is set to see the retirement of some 75 million workers – including 50 per cent of the CEOs of major organisations.
 The available talent to replace them will need to be picked from the next generation of just 45 million.